-The Academy has entered into an operating lease agreement for its facility, which serves as the elementary school for grades kindergarten through five.
-The facility is subleased from the Academy's former management company.
-Rent expense in connection with its building lease was \$287,004 for the year ended June 30, 2016.
-The lease expires on June 30, 2017, with annual payments of \$264,000 due in equal monthly installments on the first day of each month as well as a monthly maintenance fee of \$1,917.
+The Academy entered into an operating lease agreement for its facility, which serves as the elementary school for grades kindergarten through five.
+The facility was subleased from the Academy's former management company.
+Rent expense in connection with its building lease was \$287,004 for the year ended June 30, 2017.
+The lease expired on June 30, 2017.
+The Academy entered into a new operating lease agreement for the same facility on July 1, 2017, which requires annual payments of \$264,000 due in equal monthly installments on the first day of each month as well as an annual maintenance fee of approximately \$23,000.
+The new agreement expires on June 30, 2018.
 There are no additional extensions.

-The Academy has also entered into an operating lease agreement for its facility, which serves as the middle school and high school for grades six through 10.
-The facility is subleased from the Academy's management company.
-The lease expires on June 30, 2017.
-Rent expense in connection with its building lease was \$284,004 for the year ended June 30, 2016.
-The lease contains a renewal option, which the Academy has the intention of exercising.
-The option for the extended maturity is two successive options to extend the term of the agreement for an additional five years.
+The Academy has also entered into an operating lease agreement for its facility, which serves as the middle school and high school for grades six through 11.
+The lease originally expired on June 30, 2017.
+Rent expense in connection with its building lease was \$284,004 for the year ended June 30, 2017.
+The lease was extended during the year and expires on June 30, 2018.

-Future minimum lease payments for the leases, based on the initial maturity schedule, are \$571,004 for year ending June 30, 2017.
+Future minimum lease payments for the lease, based on the initial maturity schedule, is \$571,004 for year ending June 30, 2018.